ancientdrag/Stable-Diffusion-v1.5/README.md

 A majestic dragon perched on top of a castle, breathing fire into the sky

-A robot orchestra performing in a grand futuristic concert hall
+A vintage steam train traveling through a snowy mountain pass